-- Overview - o Participation is low-barrier with fewer restrictions on acceptance into the program.

-- All participants must be provided a participation agreement without language or riders that would not ordinarily be found in a standard participation agreement. - Additional Services must be available and accessible to participants and offered in a manner designed to support housing stability and self-sufficiency.
+- Overview - Participation is low-barrier with fewer restrictions on acceptance into the program. - All participants must be provided a participation agreement without language or riders that would not ordinarily be found in a standard participation agreement. - Additional Services must be available and accessible to participants and offered in a manner designed to support housing stability and self-sufficiency.
 Acceptance of services is voluntary and not a condition of any housing assistance.
-Any service provider must utilize a harm-reduction approach.

-• Participant Screening

-- To ensure assistance for as many households that qualify, the service provider must implement low-barrier participant screening procedures.
-Templates and training will be provided to support these requirements. - Additionally, the organization's participant selection plan must use the criminal screening procedures that align with assistance requirements and not impose additional requirements. - Activity-Specific Waitlist: The organization must use an activity-specific waitlist when selecting qualifying households for participation of HOME-ARP units, provide for the selection of households from a written waiting list in the chronological order of their application, insofar as is practicable and according to the activity requirements. - Service Plan: This NOFO recognizes organizations that have developed a robust commitment, capacity, and competency in providing enriched service coordination in affordable rental housing at the planning and development stage.
-The purpose of the service plan is to assure DCA that the Applicant provides affordable rental housing with enriched services for all four HOME-ARP Qualified Populations if services are needed.
-DCA will consider CORES or CARF certifications along with comparable service options at DC's discretion.
+Any service provider must utilize a harm-reduction approach. - Participant Screening - To ensure assistance for as many households that qualify, the service provider must implement low-barrier participant screening procedures.
+Templates and training will be provided to support these requirements. - Additionally, the organization's participant selection plan must use the criminal screening procedures that align with assistance requirements and not impose additional requirements. - Activity-Specific Waitlist: The organization must use an activity-specific waitlist when selecting qualifying households for participation of HOME-ARP units, provide for the selection of households from a written waiting list in the chronological order of their application, insofar as is practicable and according to the activity requirements.

+- Service Plan: This NOFO recognizes organizations that have developed a robust commitment, capacity, and competency in providing service coordination for households with unstable housing conditions.
+The purpose of the service plan is to assure DCA that the Applicant provides supportive services for all four HOME-ARP Qualified Populations when services are needed.
+DCA will consider CORES or CARF certifications along with comparable certifications at DCAs discretion.
 See Rating Factors for additional details. - Termination Prevention: Organizations must implement a termination prevention plan and utilize processes only as a last resort.
 Prevention may include options for search and referral support to alternatives, if necessary, to avoid participants becoming homeless and displaced.
-Prevention plans must be approved by DCA.
+Prevention and/or termination plans must be included in the household's participation file.